Robin-Qiu/SAP-BTP-Process-Automation---Workflow---Bring-Your-Own-Tenant/docs/Create an Automation to Extract Data.md

 <img src="./media1/image81.png"
 alt="002" />

-15. Continue typing, and write this expression: EXISTSIN \[‘United Kingdom’, ‘India’ , ‘Germany’\].
+15. Continue typing, and write this expression: EXISTSIN \['United Kingdom', 'India', 'Germany'\].
 After you have finished, press Enter key or click outside the input field to confirm.

 > You can either type-in the entire expression as free-flow or use the